 The Benefits and Risks of Cross-Selling and Upselling

-From the vendor’s perspective, the main benefit of cross-selling and upselling is to increase revenue through additional sales.
+From the vendor’s perspective, cross-selling and upselling are the main benefit of increasing revenue through additional sales.
 The problem, however, is that your customers are smart and can see through basic sales techniques.

-For this reason, it’s important that vendors make sure that every cross-sell or upsell benefits the customer.
+For this reason, vendors must make sure that every cross-sell or upsell benefits the customer.
 The art of an effective upsell or cross-sell achieves a singular objective: guaranteeing a customer’s satisfaction.
 If the customer isn’t satisfied by the outcome of the cross-sell or upsell, you may lose more revenue in the long run by damaging the customer relationship.

 The key to success, then, is to know when to offer a cross-sell or upsell to your customers.
 Not every sale deserves to be cross-sold or upsold.
-Instead, you should only offer these sales suggestions when the situation calls for it and when it truly benefits the customer.
+Instead, it would be best if you only offered these sales suggestions when the situation calls for it and when it truly benefits the customer.